-Associate Vice Chancellor of Academic Affairs and Graduate Studies
+Associate Vice Chancellor of Academic Affairs and Graduate Studies hoffmamf@uwec.edu Cell: (715) 836-5276

 University Police (715) 577-9045

 Do Emergencies Occur?

 Yes, as a faculty / staff member who will be responsible for undergraduate students off-campus, you may find yourself facing an emergency involving one or more of the students who are in your care.
 Students can and do become ill, suffer accidents, fall victim to assaults and muggings, find themselves caught up in potentially violent political situations, fail to return on time to programs at the end of free days, etc. On occasion, students may be involved in perpetrating an assault or a crime, or breaking local laws.